ales-tsurko/kotoist/README.md

 cargo build
 ```

-On OS X VST plugins are packaged inside of loadable bundles.
-To package your VST
+On OS X VST plugins are packed inside of loadable bundles.
+To pack your VST as a
-as a loadable bundle you may use the osx_vst_bundler.sh script this library
+loadable bundle you may use the osx_vst_bundler.sh script this library provides.
-provides.

 Example: